xcart/xcart-docs/_pages/kb_en/look_and_feel/banner-system.md

 To add a new banner click the "New banner" button in this section.
 You'll see a screen of the kind:
    ![add-banner.png]({{site.baseurl}}/attachments/ref_35tpPrVf/add-banner.png)

-   Here you can define the banner settings:
+   Here you can define the basic banner settings:
    * **Location** : Choose one of the locations available
    * **Position** : In case there will be more than one banner at the same location, specify the banner position in the row.
    * **Banner name** : Specify the banner name here (mandatory field).